Harun-Azgd/alx-system_engineering-devops/0x01-shell_permissions/README.md

 touch > creates an empty file
-chmod u+x  > adds execute permission to the owner of the file chmod +114 > adds execute permission to the owner and the group owner, and read permission to other users, to a file
+chmod u+x  > adds execute permission to the owner of the file chmod +114 > adds execute permission to the owner and the group owner, and read permission to other users, to a file chmod +x > adds execution permission to the owner, the group owner and the other users, to the file